ZhikangLiuu/Ind_577_Final_project/Linear Regression/README.md

 ![image](https://github.com/ZhikangLiuu/Ind_577_Final_project/assets/165843914/423f171b-6ab8-499e-a058-b58552213b81)

-In summary, our goal is to approxiate this function $f(x)=y$ with mechine learning way.
 In [regression](https://favtutor.com/blogs/types-of-regression), machine learning models are given labeled data $\mathcal{D} = \{(\mathbf{x}^1, y^1), \dots, (\mathbf{x}^N, y^N)\}$, where the feature vectors satisfy $\mathbf{x}^{(i)} \in \mathbb{R}$ and the target labels satify $y^{(i)} \in \mathbb{R}$.
 Thus, this supervised learning task seeks to predict real valued target labels.
 This is different from classification (such as the perceptron single neuron model) as the following figure suggests.

 We will focus on **linear regression**.
 This specific case of regression assumes that the target values in $\mathcal{Y}$ are approximated by a linear function of the associated feature vectors.
-That is, the optimal target function $f:\mathcal{X} \rightarrow \mathcal{Y}$ is assumed the be roughly a linear function.
+In summary, our goal is to approxiate this function $f(x)=y$ with mechine learning way.